Venturer Scouts (Australia)

 Venturer Scouts, formerly Senior Scouts, and commonly known simply as Venturers, is the fourth section of Scouts Australia, and was first formed in 1946.
 Venturers are aged between 14.5 and 18 years of age and are organised into Units, which can be a part of a single Scout Group or a stand-alone group.
 Both types of Unit take Scouts from any Scout Group.
 Although not in common usage, the motto of the Venturer Scout section in Australia is "Look Wide".

-The highest award in Venturers is the Queen's Scout.
+The highest award in Venturers is the King's Scout Award.
 This award recognises people who can set their own challenging goals and achieve them.
-This section of Scouts Australia is about Venturers organising and running their own activities with leader support, moving away from a reliance on adult leaders.
+This section of Scouts Australia is about Venturers organising and running their own activities with leader support, moving away from a reliance on adult leaders, under the concept of "Youth Leading, Adults Supporting".

 Structure

-A Venturer Unit is run by its Unit Council, usually consisting of a Unit Chair, Secretary, Treasurer and some General Members.
-Some larger units also include an Assistant Unit Chair, Social Secretary, Fund-raising Coordinator, Quartermaster or assistant secretaries and treasurers.
+A Venturer Unit is run by its unit council, usually consisting of a unit chair, secretary, treasurer and some general members.
+Some larger units also include an assistant unit chair, social secretary, fundraising coordinator, quartermaster, or assistant secretaries and treasurers.

-While the younger sections are represented by their leaders at the district level, Venturers are encouraged to attend their monthly District Venturer Council.
-In Australia, all scouting is divided by state into Branches, and then into smaller, geographically defined, districts.
-The District Venturer Scout Council (DVSC) is a monthly meeting of the Venturer Scouts and Leaders in the District which serves both as a check on the quality of the potential Queen's Scouts in the District and for sharing information between the Units in the area.
-It is also a social meeting for both the Leaders and Venturers to catch up with each other.
-Where the district, for whatever reason, is not appropriate for these meetings, typically due to low numbers in the District, a Zone (ZVSC) is formed as a replacement for the district.
+While the younger sections are represented by their leaders at the district level, Venturers are encouraged to attend their monthly district venturer council.
+In Australia, all scouting is divided by state ('branches'), and then into smaller, geographically defined, districts.
+The district venturer scout council (DVSC) is a monthly meeting of the venturer scouts and leaders in the district which serves both as a check on the quality of the potential King's Scouts in the district and for sharing information between the Units in the area.
+It is also a social meeting for both the leaders and venturers to catch up with each other.
+Where the district, for whatever reason, is not appropriate for these meetings, typically due to low numbers in the district, a zone venturer scout council (ZVSC) is formed as a replacement for the district.

 Branch level activities are becoming more and more popular because of the difficulty in running unit level activities.
 Unit management is a problem for many units because of small number of attendances and difficulty in running successful activities for small groups, as well as motivation.
-Most Branches have a themed competitive hike run at Easter, plus many smaller activities, normally put on by dedicated leaders.
+Most branches have a themed competitive hike run at Easter, plus many smaller activities, normally put on by dedicated leaders.
 These often are courses required for badge work as well.

 Lones Venturer Unit

-There is also a unit of Venturers in each state for those people that are unable to attend, or unable to find a Venturer Unit close to them.
-This is called the Lones section, they do all badge work by correspondence and are still able to go to all the "Ventures", camps and hikes, just like a normal Venturer.
+There is also a unit of venturers in each state for those people that are unable to attend, or unable to find a unit close to them.
+This is called the Lones section, they do all badge work by correspondence and are still able to go to all the "Ventures", camps and hikes, just like a normal venturer.

+Uniform

+Venturer scouts wear a navy shirt with maroon shoulder yoke.
+This is accompanied with a scarf relating to troop, event or association like a scout show.